halina20011/Algorithms/README.md

 # Math Art
-Repo in which you can find the art of mathematics </br>
+repository in which you can find "the art of algorithms" </br>

 ## Marching squares
 <img src="/Images/marchingSquares.png" alt="preview" width="300" style="height:auto;">